flatiron/resourceful/README.md

   });
 ```

-### Resource constructor methods
+<a name="cache"></a>
+## Engine caching
+Resourceful comes with a helper for managing an in-memory cache of your documents.
+This helps increase the speed of resourceful by avoiding extraneous interactions with the back-end.

+Unlike engines, caches have a completely synchronous API.
+This is acceptable since the calls are short and usually occur inside an asynchronously-executing procedure.

+## History
+Resourceful's first engine was the couchdb engine, which was built using cradle.
+As such, the design of resourceful's engines is somewhat inferred from the design of couchdb itself.
+In particular, engine prototypes are often named and designed after http verbs, status reporting follows http status code conventions, and engines can be designed around stored views.

+That said: The memory engine, as it needs to do much less, can be considered to have the most minimal api possible for an engine, with a few exceptions.

+Both pieces of code are more-or-less self-documenting.

+# API

+## Resource Constructor
 These methods are available on all user-defined resource constructors, as well as on the default `resourceful.Resource` constructor.
-In other "classy" languages these can be thought of as Class methods.

 * `Resource.get(id, [callback])`: Fetch a resource by *id*.
 * `Resource.update(id, properties, [callback])`: Update a resource with properties.